-Our main problem isn’t the quantity of information available but its sorry quality.
+Our main problem isn’t the quantity of information available, but its sorry quality.
 After all, we are drowning in torrents of useless information.
-More and more noise is produced, of less and less significance.
-Trivia predominates even on the Internet where unlimited quantities of information seem to be available.
+More and more noise is produced of less and less significance.
+Trivia predominates, even on the Internet where unlimited quantities of information seem to be available.

 Deliberate Learner subsidy will allow public information utilities to serve high quality information in easily digestible increments at low cost.
 They will come to resemble well-regulated water utilities and not extortionate service providers like today’s cable and satellite television monopolists.
 Like 20th Century waterworks, tax-driven Learner utilities will distribute top quality information on a non-profit basis and at minimum expense.

-These public info utilities will offer user-friendly, well-documented and interactive software; e-mail and web hosting of fail-safe simplicity; enormous government, corporate and non-profit database services; editing, off-line batch printing and free translation; massive indexing and titanic memory storage; as well as gigantic collections of digital videos―the whole transmitted across optical cable or some superior medium.
+These public info utilities will offer user-friendly, well-documented and interactive software; e-mail and web hosting of fail-safe simplicity; enormous government, corporate and non-profit database services; editing, off-line batch printing and free translation; massive indexing and titanic memory storage; as well as gigantic collections of digital videos — the whole transmitted across optical cable or some superior medium.

-Personal computers will interact with these public utilities the way personal checkbooks do with other commercial, banking and investment services.
+Personal computers will interact with these public utilities in the same way personal checkbooks do with other commercial, banking and investment services.
 Complicated transactions will usually take place invisibly within these info centers, as simply and transparently as possible for the end user.

 Advertising and political disinformation functions will be quarantined to TV, radio and print media: senior services crippled by disgraceful traditions of profit mongering, deliberate disinformation and laughable public service.
-Even their inferior quality will improve as curious and critical audiences replace today’s brain-dead cud-chewers.
+Even their inferior quality will improve as curious and critical audiences replace today’s audience of brain-dead cud-chewers.

-If someone refuses to learn algebra yet wants to audit a Calculus class, so be it.
+If someone refuses to learn algebra, yet wants to audit a Calculus class, so be it.
 On-line tutors could recommend pre-canned learning modules to under-qualified students.
 If necessary, such students would be referred to other mentors for preliminary studies.